 - 1. Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
-Go to Advanced > System Tools > Administration and focus on the Password Recovery section. - 3.
-Tick the Enable Password Recovery checkbox. - 4.
+Go to Advanced > System Tools > Administration and focus on the Default Password Recovery section. - 3.
+Check the box for Enable Default Password Recovery. - 4.
 Specify a mailbox (From) for sending the recovery letter and enter its SMTP Server address.
 Specify a mailbox (To) for receiving the recovery letter.
 If the mailbox (From) to send the recovery letter requires encryption, select Enable Authentication and enter its username and password.